AgileWatts: An Energy-Efficient CPU Core Idle-State Architecture for Latency-Sensitive Server Applications: Related Work

 \section{Related Work}

-To our knowledge, \tech is the first practical proposal for a new C-state design directly targeting latency-critical applications in datacenters.
-While the problem of low server efficiency for latency-critical workloads has been studied before, previous work proposes management and scheduling techniques to mitigate the problem, rather than addressing it directly; here we review such recent proposals.
+\jk{As far as we know, this is the first work to introduce a very low power processor core \hjj{power-}state \hjj{(i.e., deep idle C-state)} that provides both low transition latency and low power consumption.} While low server efficiency for latency-critical workloads has been studied before, previous work proposed management and scheduling techniques to mitigate the problem, rather than addressing it directly \jk{(i.e., with a fast yet low-power \hjj{processor core} power state)}.

+\hbb{\textbf{Modern Cloud Applications.}} Interactive latency-sensitive cloud applications are gradually shifting to a modular architecture based on loosely-coupled microservices to meet their software maintenance, scalability, and availability requirements~\mbox{\cite{B6, B7, B8}}.
+However, the decoupled nature of microservices exacerbates the strict tail latency requirements of such applications.